-All staff members must immediately report and refer a violent student to the principal for violating the Code of Conduct.
+All staff members must immediately report and refer a student who engages in violent behavior to the principal for violating the Code of Conduct.
 All recommendations and referrals will be made in writing unless the conditions underlying the recommendation or referral warrant immediate attention.
-In these cases, a report will be prepared as soon as possible by the staff member recommending the suspension.
+In these cases, a report will be prepared as soon as possible by the staff member.